 reports the complaint directly to the Vice-Chair of the Board of Education.

 6.1.
 Informal - Resolution Sought

 Depending on the nature of the allegations,

-the employee may request or the Deputy Director of Education may recommend an
+the employee may request or Human Resources may recommend an

 informal resolution process.
 The

 informal process focuses on resolving the problem as opposed to determining

 right or wrong or taking disciplinary action.

 This type of resolution may include, but is not limited to, an apology,

 consultation, counseling, problem solving or mediation.